Snakes are scary.

 Some babies take to the grass immediately; others want to be lifted away from it.
 Rope might feel unusual on the belly of one snake, while another might not care how it feels.

 Researchers have found that snakes put into the center of an area encircled by ropes will all crawl over the ropes.
-They will crawl over any obstacle that does not present an imminent danger.
+They will crawl over any obstacle that does not present an imminent danger, though no snake can jump over an obstacle.

 Snakes look for a cool and covered place that is safe from dangerous vibrations or flying predators.
 Inanimate objects do not frighten snakes.